SebastianBabb/Eatable/README.md

 Jagatdeep Anand - Back End Developer

 ## Description
-eaTable is a restaurant table reservation web application which provides general users the ability to order their meal in advance.
-This was a student project for CSC648: Software Engineering at San Francisco State University with a development time frame of 3 months.
-Languages used included HTML5, CSS3, JavaScript and PHP on an Amazon Web Services server with a MySQL database.
-We used a roll-your-own model-view-controller architecture as we were not permitted by the instructor to use a pre-built framework.
-Collaboration and version control were achieved via Subversion VCS.
+Eatable is a web based restaurant reservation system which allows Restaurateurs to connect with potential customers as well as manage reservations and food orders.
+It was developed by a six person team, over a period of three months, as the capstone project for CSC648: Software Engineering at San Francisco State University.
+The project was implemented in HTML5, CSS3, Bootstrap, Javascript, JQuery, and PHP.
+The framework follows the Model View Controller architectural pattern and was designed and implemented completely in-house by the back-end team, with specific concern for maintainability and scalability in mind.

-This link points to our application as of the end of the semester, prior to our final class presentation, stored on the class Amazon Web Server. *It is available purely for demonstration purposes and is not a real service*: http://sfsuswe.com/~f15g04/
+The project can be viewed at: http://sfsuswe.com/~f15g04/